Raj-6660/Real-Time-Detection/README.md

 3. Use the application:
    - Left panel: Upload images or videos for detection
    - Right panel: Use your webcam for real-time detection
-   - Select different models using the dropdown menu
+   - Drpdown Menu: Switch between available YOLOv10 models

 ## Project Structure